David J. Saposs: Background

 David Saposnik was born on February 22, 1886, in the city of Kyiv in the Russian Empire.
 His parents were Isaac Saposnik, a peddler, and Shima Erevsky.
 In 1895, the family emigrated to the United States and shortened their name to Saposs.
 The Jewish family settled in Milwaukee, Wisconsin.
-In 1900, he quit school after fifth grade and worked in beer breweries (including the Blatz and Schlitz brewering companies) in his teens to help support his family.
+In 1900, he quit school after fifth grade and worked in beer breweries (including the Blatz and Schlitz brewing companies) in his teens to help support his family.
 In 1906, at the age of 20, he was elected shop steward for the local Brewery Workers' Union.

 Although he lacked a high school diploma, Saposs was admitted in 1907 to the University of Wisconsin (UW).
 He graduated in 1911, and enrolled part-time in the graduate program at UW.
 He enrolled full-time beginning in 1913, and graduated with a Ph.D. in economics in 1915.
 While in the doctoral program at Wisconsin, Saposs was a student of the nationally known labor economist John R. Commons and a close friend of fellow student Selig Perlman (who later became a nationally known labor economist in his own right).